Microsoft Account Auth Module

 Stores the endpoint used to locate profile data for the authenticated user.

-When a user profile response object is returned by Microsoft Live, values from the specified field paths are copied to the user profile in Hub.
-Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to user accounts in Hub.
+When a user profile response object is returned by the Microsoft identiy platform, values from the specified field paths are copied to the accounts that are stored in YouTrack.
+Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to the corresponding YouTrack accounts.

-For the Microsoft Live module, the values are set automatically.
+For the Microsoft Account module, the values are set automatically.

 Image URL pattern